Home Warranty for Old Homes: Coverage, Limitations & Best Options

 1. Get an inspection first.
 A professional pre-warranty inspection documents which systems are working, giving you critical protection if a claim is disputed.

 2. Fix obvious issues before enrolling.
-Known problems will be excluded anyway — resolving them before signup means they won't be a barrier later.
+Known problems will be excluded anyway, so resolving them before signup means they won't be a barrier later.

 3. Keep maintenance records.
 Log every HVAC tune-up, plumbing service, and appliance repair.
 These records can be the difference between an approved and denied claim.

 4. Choose the right plan tier.
-For a 20–30+ year old home, a comprehensive combo plan that covers both systems and appliances is almost always worth the extra cost.
+For a 20 to 30+ year old home, a comprehensive combo plan (averaging $87/month in 2026) that covers both systems and appliances is almost always worth the extra cost over systems-only ($51/month) or appliances-only ($62/month) plans.
 Review the home warranty cost guide to budget appropriately.

 5. Consider add-ons strategically.
-Older homes often have components — like well pumps, older electrical panels, or roof leaks — that benefit from home warranty add-ons.
+Older homes often have components like well pumps, older electrical panels, or roof leaks that benefit from targeted add-on coverage.

 What to Expect During a Claim